 In order to continue adding functionality, we regularly make improvements and changes to our API.
 The majority of changes are backwards compatible and should not affect your applications.
 When we need to release a breaking change, we will do so in a new API version that you can manually upgrade to.
 All changes will be detailed in the Changelog.

 We consider the following types of changes to be backwards compatible.
 You should ensure your code is robust enough to gracefully handle the following changes:

 - Adding new optional request parameters to existing API methods, using sensible defaults if not present in requests.

 - Adding new fields to existing API responses.

 - Changing the order of fields in existing API responses.

 - Changing the length or format of opaque strings, such as object IDs, error messages, and human-readable strings.

 - Adding new values to an existing enum.

-When we make backwards-incompatible changes to the API we will release a new dated version.
-Changes and upgrade instructions will be detailed in the Changelog.
+When we make backwards-incompatible changes to the API we will release a new dated version, e.g.

-Pinwheel-Version header with each request to specify how the Pinwheel API should behave.
+Pinwheel-Version header of your request.
 See Version Headers on the API page for more information.

 400 Bad Request error.